 Protection Of Saw Mill Pond Watershed Blocked By Refusal To Go Forward With Appraisal

-At the May 9 Charlestown Town Council meeting, Councilors Carney and Klinger declined to support the expenditure of $4,750 to fund a real estate appraisal to determine the fair market value of the Saw Mill Pond Watershed (Plat 25, Lot 10 on Rt.
+At the May 9 Charlestown Town Council meeting, Councilors Carney and Klinger refused to support the expenditure of $4,750 to fund a real estate appraisal to determine the fair market value of the Saw Mill Pond Watershed (Plat 25, Lot 10 on Rt.
 112 – see maps below).

 The Rhode Island Department of Environmental Management (DEM) awarded a $400,000.00 Natural Heritage Grant towards the purchase of the Saw Mill Pond Watershed that contains 100 acres of forestland in northern Charlestown.
 The property also contains an important wetland and wildlife complex that surrounds Saw Mill Pond.
 The land is part of a large area of unfragmented forest that includes Tribal land and the Francis Carter Preserve.